About the

-The Capacity Building Center for Tribes is a network of six organizations that collectively have many years of experience working with Tribes, States, and court systems in delivering and evaluating capacity-building services in Indian Country.
+The Center for Tribes is a partnership of six organizations that collectively have more than 100 years of experience working with tribal and state partners designing, delivering, and evaluating capacity-building services in Indian Country.

-The Center for Tribes is committed to honoring and respecting the inherent sovereign authority and self-determination of American Indian/Alaska Native Tribal Nations to govern, control, design, and improve their governmental institutions to support their children, families, and communities.
+The Center for Tribes is committed to honoring and respecting the inherent sovereign authority and self-determination of American Indian and Alaska Native tribal nations to govern, control, design, and improve their governmental institutions to support their children, families, and communities.

 The Center for Tribes core principles include being: